Gaussian Processes indexed on the symmetric group: prediction and learning: Conclusion

 \section{Conclusion}

-In this paper, our aim is to provide a model of Gaussian Process indexed by permutations.
-For this, following the recent work of \cite{jiao2017kendall} or \cite{mania_kernel_2016}, we propose kernels to model the covariance of such processes and prove the validity of such choices.
-Based on the four distances on the set of permutations, Kendall's tau, Hamming distance, Spearman's footrule and Spearman's rank correlation, we obtain parametric families of valid covariance models.
-In this framework, we prove that under some assumptions on the set of observations, the parameters of the model can be estimated and that the process can also be forecast by linear interpolation of the observations.
+In this paper, we provide a Gaussian process model for permutations.
+Following the recent works of \cite{jiao2017kendall} and \cite{mania_kernel_2016}, we propose kernels to model the covariance of such processes and show the relevance of such choices.
+Based on the three distances on the set of permutations, Kendall's tau, Hamming distance and Spearman's footrule distance, we obtain parametric families of relevant covariance models.
+To show the practical efficiency of these parametric families, we apply them to the optimization of Latin Hypercube Designs.
+In this framework, we prove under some assumptions on the set of observations, that the parameters of the model can be estimated and the process can be forecasted using linear combinations of the observations, with asymptotic efficiency.
 Such results enable to extend the well-known properties of Kriging methods to the case where the process is indexed by ranks and tackle a large variety of problems.
-We show that such framework can also be extended to the case of partially observed ranks, which corresponds to many practical use cases.
-We provide new kernels on partial rankings, together with results that significantly simplify their computation.
-Limitations of our methods come from the assumptions necessary to estimate the covariance parameters.
-Indeed, the observations are considered to satisfy the infinite domain assumption, which may prevent usual applications where the ranks apply to a fixed finite number of indices.
-This setting corresponds to the infill domain in the Gaussian Process literature, for which few results exist.
-This field of applications is currently under study.
+We remark that our asymptotic setting corresponds to the increasing domain asymptotic framework for Gaussian processes on the Euclidean space.
+It would be interesting to extend our results to more general sets of permutations under designs that do not necessarily satisfy Conditions 1 and 2.